worldamazing/plan/docs/overview.md

 Beyond the essentials, the GI is committed to building cultural and community spaces that enrich human experience.
 This includes theaters, museums, galleries, and places for cultural exchange, where members can connect, learn, and express themselves.
 We will also preserve and expand parks, forests, and natural landscapes across the globe, maintaining the planet’s beauty and resources for future generations.
 Through active stewardship of the Earth’s ecosystems, the GI will promote sustainability while ensuring that natural spaces are accessible for all.

-Ultimately, the GI’s vision extends beyond building infrastructure—it is about creating environments that enable humans to reach their full potential.
+Ultimately, the GI’s vision extends beyond building infrastructure.
+It is about creating environments that enable humans to reach their full potential.
 From urban centers designed for innovation and creativity to vast preserved lands that nurture the planet’s biodiversity, the GI is focused on enhancing the planet and empowering people to thrive in ways never before seen.
 Together, we’ll build not just cities, but a world where human and environmental flourishing go hand in hand, resulting in the most extraordinary society ever envisioned.

 ### Q: How will the GI manage airlines and transportation for its members?
 **A:** The GI will build and operate a comprehensive range of transportation services, ensuring that all members have access to fast, reliable, and eco-friendly ways to travel.
 This includes operating our own airlines, providing each member with annual travel credits for essential trips like vacations, family visits, or global exploration.
 For those who need more travel time, there will be options to purchase additional flights or upgrade to premium experiences.